k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: multiple objects in a stack highlighting
 - Fix: refactor and fix various bugs in artifact_hit() function
 - Fix: Giant race using a club damage bonus was applied to every weapon
+- Fix: armor losing fooproofing via a monsters 'destroy armor' spell was not updated in perm_invent (curses)